CivityNL/ckanext-dcat/README.md

 Profiles can extend other profiles to avoid repeating rules, or can be completely independent.

-The following example shows a complete example of a profile built on top of the European DCAT-AP profile (`euro_dcat_ap`):
+The following example shows a complete example of a profile built on top of the default one (`euro_dcat_ap`):

 ```python